jerryxh/wp-ecommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.5.6 =
+Upgrade your plugin now for full compatibility with WordPress Version 4.0 and WP e-Commerce Version 3.8.14.3

 = 2.1.5.5 =
 Upgrade now for 2 new framework code tweaks to keep your plugin in tip top running order.